Social | Talent creativity

 Free to Be Movement

 Since launching its “Free to Be” movement in 2021, BSAM has emphasized the importance of inclusion and bringing one’s whole self to work.
 Inclusion starts with having the right culture which involves ensuring teammates have an inclusive and respectful workplace.
 “Free to Be” unites teammates in the belief that an inclusive workplace is essential for building and sustaining a diverse and engaged workforce.
 We strive to have a work environment that energizes teammates by respecting and valuing their diverse backgrounds and cultures, unique attributes, and individual goals.
-We believe that, if this is achieved, it will naturally create a better experience for our teammates, customers and the communities Bridgestone serves.
+We believe that, if this is achieved, it will naturally create a better experience for our teammates, customers and communities Bridgestone serves.

 Employee Resource Groups